verilator/verilator/README.rst

 Verilator is invoked with parameters similar to GCC or Synopsys's VCS.
 It "Verilates" the specified Verilog or SystemVerilog code by reading it, performing lint checks, and optionally inserting assertion checks and coverage-analysis points.
-It outputs single- or multi-threaded .cpp and .h files, the "Verilated" code.
+It outputs single- or multithreaded .cpp and .h files, the "Verilated" code.

 These Verilated C++/SystemC files are then compiled by a C++ compiler